Welcome to this

 Each week it is the responsibility of the lead to take a photo of the group to share in your private group.

-Taking videos is also a HUGE way to grow your group, as it means we can use them on social media to help grow your group too.
 Every time we post an engaging reel on Instagram, made up of local leader footage, we get a big influx to all the Mum Walks.
-Without this, we can’t reach more mums.
+Without regular videos from walks, we can’t reach more mums.

+We always cover bubs faces if we post anything on our social channels.
 Here is what we need - vertically shot photos and videos of your walks:

-2. Engage with Mum Walk online
+4. Engage with Mum Walk online

 Another quick and easy way to grow your group is simply by liking, commenting or sharing Mum Walk content on Instagram or Tiktok